ashcrow/flask-track-usage/docs/hooks.rst

 Each "stub" has the sole purpose of looking for the corresponding method in the in it's calling class.
 So, if you write a summary function called "sumMyNewThing" it will look for a "sumMyNewThing" method in the Storage class it is associated with.

-Not every storage class supports every summary function, so it is critical that each storage class fail gracefully and simply skips any methods not found.
+Not every storage class supports every summary function, so it is critical that each storage class fail gracefully and simply skip any methods not found.